Angelfire/VE/src/content/blog/ai/art-writing-first-prompt-openai.md

 We are going to start at the beginning, although I am not going to give you the basic definitions, you can find those in google, let's go straight to the point...

 ## Access to OpenAI
-- First thing you’ll need to do is to create an account on <a class="hover:no-underline text-blue underline" href="https://beta.openai.com/" target="_blank" rel="noopener noreferrer">OpenAI</a>
+- First thing you’ll need to do is to create an account on <a class="hover:no-underline text-blue underline" href="https://beta.openai.com/" target="_blank" rel="noreferrer">OpenAI</a>
-- Then, go to the <a class="hover:no-underline text-blue underline" href="https://beta.openai.com/playground" target="_blank" rel="noopener noreferrer">Playground</a>
+- Then, go to the <a class="hover:no-underline text-blue underline" href="https://beta.openai.com/playground" target="_blank" rel="noreferrer">Playground</a>

 Don’t worry to much about those settings on the right sidebar, they are important but not to much (for us), for now...